RichDijk/EAGOC/README.md

 A first impression is given by the [ApplicationStructureView.jpg](ApplicationStructureView.JPG) for the view of the Gap of Change.
 The complete code and results of this example is in [ea_goc.pdf](ea_goc.pdf).
-On page 10 counting result begin.
+On page 9 counting results begins.

 # Installation
 Dependencies: